Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 CarBlog is a webiste built in Django using Python, JavaScript, CSS/Bootstrap and HTML.
 It enables users to create and share blog posts with people around the world.
 It is targeted towards people who like cars and want to have a read about them, and share their thoughts.
 Users have the ability to create posts, categorys and their own profile.
 They can link their personal social media accounts in their profile.
 The profile is also editable.
 They can also like posts and leave a comment.
 If wanted the user can contact Carblog via email.
 The site provides user authentication and a full CRUD functionality.
+I have choosen to add two apps to sperate all authentication functionality from the page.
+For this part i also choose to have two template folders to keep better track of all files.

 ## Design